MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab04_Overview_of_prerequisites_for_deployment_of_SAP_workloads_with_ACSS.md

    > **Note**: Wait for the provisioning of the file share to complete.
 The provisioning should take just a few seconds.

-1. On the **Connect to this NFS share from Linux** page, in the **Select your linux distribution** drop-down list, select **SUSE** in the Linux distribution drop-down list, and review the sample commands to mount this NFS share.
+1. On the **Connect to this NFS share from Linux** page, in the **Select your linux distribution** drop-down list, select **SUSE** in the Linux distribution drop-down list, and review the sample commands to mount this NFS share.<TODO complex instruction, check against UI and simplify>

 ### Exercise 6 result